 During active engagement I provide each student with a quick mini-foldable and have them try it out on their own using blocks with a partner.
 Together we check it.
 We continue working on this over the several days that we are studying this addition strategy.

 After it appears that students have it down, we move into guided math, where students practice the strategy.
 Over the few days that we focus on this strategy, they create a poster (below), where they demonstrate the split strategy, and play a game together.
 Clearly, they are going bananas for the split strategy!

-During independent time they complete this worksheet here below.
+During the independent time they complete this worksheet here below.
 (Which is for you to download for FREE.
 Just click here.)